The Maven Meter: Studio City Casino & Hotel

 (Last updated: November 13, 2023)

 Lights, camera, action!

-Branded as Macau’s entertainment epicenter, Studio City flaunts the same passion, moxie, energy and youth as the City of Dreams, but only on a much larger scale.
-The building itself is an attempt to portray what would happen if a meteor crashed through it, while the same over the top movie magic is re-created indoors, with various replications of Gotham City, Times Square and Beverly Hills.
+Branded as Asia’s Entertainment Capital, Studio City flaunts the same passion, moxie, energy and youth as the City of Dreams, but only on a much larger scale.
+The building itself is an attempt to portray what would happen if a meteor crashed through it, while the same over the top movie magic is re-created indoors, with various replications of Gotham City, Beverly Hills and Times Square.

-An excellent place to stay at if you have children, they’ll be occupied all day running between Flipout and the Warner Brothers Fun Zone, Legend Heroes Park and the 4D Dark Knight Batman ride.
+Undoubtedly the best place to stay in Macau if you have children, they’ll be occupied all day running between the Water Park and the Super Fun Zone, Golden Reel and Legend Heroes Park.

 It’s all right here, right now.
 Studio City turns fantasy into reality, and ordinary people into stars.
 Have a glamorous day!

 STUDIO CITY CASINO

 Studio City’s casino is one God awful attempt at something and I don’t know what it is.
 Red and raging, it’s got no style or substance whatsoever and needs to be toned down immediately.
 At least the hideous collection of golden teapots and coffeepots have been taken away, so perhaps there’s some hope for it yet.